wwarthen/RomWBW/Source/Doc/SystemGuide.md

 ### Status Reset (0xFF)

-The Status Reset switch is not a general purpose switch, it is a control mechanism to allow the global status of all switches to be determined.
+The Status Reset switch is a virtual switch that does not have a corresponding stored value.
+It is a control mechanism to allow the global status of all switches to be determined.
 The meaning of the switch is different for Read (Get Status) and Write (Reset NVRAM)

 #### GET (Get Status)

-The read Get Status of switches.
-This returns very specific values from the function call.
+When the switch number 0xFF is read (using the Get Switches function), the status of the NVRAM switches will be returned as follows:

 | Status                                       | A Register | Z / NZ Flag  |
 |----------------------------------------------|------------|--------------|